-2.2.2.8 Journal Volume
+3.8 Journal Volume

 If the journal volume number information is readily available add it to this field, otherwise leave the field blank.
-For published conference proceedings, books and all other publications which are not journals leave this field blank.

-2.2.2.9 Journal Issue
+3.9 Journal Issue

 If the journal issue number information is readily available add it to this field, otherwise leave the field blank.
-For published conference proceedings, books and all other publications which are not journals leave this field blank.

-2.2.2.10 Publisher
+3.10 Publisher

-Use the publisher website or Worldcat to find the appropriate form of the publisher name by searching for the journal title if the Publisher field is not populated with a metadata value or has an error in the publisher name.
+Use OCLC or Worldcat to find the appropriate form of the publisher name by searching for the journal title or ISSN/ISBN if the Publisher field is not populated with a metadata value or has an error in the publisher name.
 Then enter the name of the publisher in the record.

-2.2.2.11 Publication Date (as published)
+3.11 Publication Date (as published)

-- If a DOI has been provided this field will already be populated with metadata; but it may not be the correct date according to the current OA cataloging rules. - Confirm that the date is correct. - Enter the year and month that the item has or will be published. - Use the online date, if one is provided.
+If a DOI has been provided this field will already be populated with metadata; but it may not be the correct date according to the current OA cataloging rules.

+- Confirm that the date is correct. - Enter the year and month that the item has or will be published. - Use the online date, if one is provided.
 If there is not an online date use the print date instead. - o Exception: When an article is revised after the date published, enter the revision date. - If a month is not available, enter only the year.

-2.2.2.12 Date Submitted for Publication
+3.12 Date Submitted for Publication